newmayor/researchproject_deepDIC/README.md

 - User will be prompted for pairs of images N desired.
 Try generating N = 1 or 2 to ensure generation works.

-- User will be prompted try specify if generating a training set or test-validation set.
+- User will be prompted to specify if generating a training set or test-validation set.
       Enter 'train' or 'test'.
 Note: DisplacementNet requires images present in both directories to begin training.
       Dataset saved to directories below